Gitax18/react-with-typescript/README.md

 # React and Typescript

-In this project I am building a react application in typescript.
+In this project I am building multiple simple react apps in typescript which has no real world use case.